jrief/django-admin-sortable2/docs/source/contributing.rst

 * A string intended to be read by humans shall be quoted using double quotes: `"…"`.
 * An internal string, such as dictionary keys, etc. (and thus usually not intended to be read by humans), shall be quoted using single quotes: `'…'`.
+This makes it easier to determine if we have to extra check for wording.

 Lists versus Tuples